TheDingo8MyBaby/ForeFree_Golfing/README.md

 ### Data Transfer and Replication
 With the Proxmark3 Easy at my disposal, I performed successful scans and data extraction from the NFC Driving Range Card.

-The extracted data formed the foundation for the subsequent duplications of the card's information onto a blank Gen1a Magic Mifare Classic Card, setting the stage for comprehensive testing.
+The extracted data formed the foundation for the subsequent duplications of the card’s information onto a blank Gen1a Magic Mifare Classic Card, setting the stage for comprehensive testing.

 -----

 ### Discovering the 'Source of Truth'
 An alarming realization surfaced during my early tests at the Driving Range.
-I had discovered that the 'source of truth', for determining the card's fund balance, resided solely within the card itself.
+I discovered the ‘source of truth’, for determining the card’s fund balance, resided solely within the card itself.

-This revelation contrasted sharply with my initial assumption, that such data would be centrally administered, either on a server or within the Driving Range's equipment.
+This revelation contrasted sharply with my initial hypothesis; that data was be centrally administered on a server or within the Driving Range’s equipment.

 -----